Na Trioblóidí

 "Na Trioblóidí" (Irish for The Troubles), is the thirteenth and final episode of the second season of the FX television series Sons of Anarchy.
-It was written by Jack LoGiudice, and directed by Stephen Kay.
+It was written and directed by series creator Kurt Sutter.
 It originally aired in the United States on December 1, 2009.

 This episode marks the final appearance of Johnny Lewis (Half-Sack Epps), Adam Arkin (Ethan Zobelle), Henry Rollins (A.J.
 Weston), and Sarah Jones (Polly Zobelle).

 Production

 The episodes title: "Na Trioblóidí" is Irish for The Troubles; a three decade long ethno-nationalist conflict in Northern Ireland between nationalists, loyalists and British Armed Forces that occurred between the late 1960s to the late 1990s.
 The IRA depicted in the series is a fictionalised version of a dissident republican paramilitary called the Real IRA; a splinter group that was created after the Provisional IRA had a ceasefire towards the end of the conflict.

 Kurt Sutter, series writer and creator, said that Half-Sack was killed off because Johnny Lewis wanted to leave the show due to creative differences; "We decided we'd find some noble way for him to go.
 It wasn't my intent to try to be sensational and kill off a main character."